kulics/koral/book-en/basic-grammar.md

 ## Display information
 We use the program in order to obtain some useful information, so we need a feature to browse information, this feature can be display, print or output.

-If we write a console program, we can use `prt()` function, it can display data or text information to the console for us to browse.
+If we write a console program, we can use `Prt()` function, it can display data or text information to the console for us to browse.

 E.g:
 ```
-prt("Hello world")    # output Hello world
+Prt("Hello world")    # output Hello world
 ```
 In the following examples, we will all use the console as a presentation environment.
 ## Comment